facebook

 16 music teachers in Brentford

 Trusted teacher: -Learn how to breathe efficiently, ease vocal cord tension, and discover resonant, healthy, singing! -What are you trying to express?
 Coaching in communication, acting, clarity of ideas and how to convey them believably. -Musicality and singing in tune can be learned!
 It's not about "natural talent". -Language coaching: French, Italian, German, Spanish, Nordic languages.
 Lessons taught in English, Italian or French. - I am positive, enthusiastic and want to help you sound and feel your best.
 It's about process - helping you find your way to improve your confidence, musical skills, and enjoyment.
 ABOUT ME: Art Dip, Opera Dip, BMus (all Honours).
-I am Canadian, living and teaching from home in West London, online, or downtown.
+I am Canadian, living and teaching from home in West London.
 I taught voice at the University of Western Ontario and coached at Universities of Toronto, British Columbia and Montreal, and the Royal Conservatory of Music (Toronto), as well as at Tapestry New Opera, Soundstreams Canada and the Canadian Music Centre.
 Some of my students have gone on to perform at major opera houses, theatre festivals and professional choirs, while some have gained the confidence to sing a solo at their local church or community event.
 Some have completed their ABRSM or Trinity exams, or auditioned for conservatoire/university, which I help prepare them for.
 Seeing my students shine (both on stage and off) fills me with humble pride and fulfillment.
 We will strive to find the authentic version of your voice, which is important in ANY style of music we sing.
 You want to sound like YOU, right?
 This is how an audience connects with you, with music, and what you're trying to communicate.
 It's the secret behind successful singing and I know the way to get you there.

 Singing · Voice (music) · Opera